ArkamThawfeek/techloom-intern-assessment/task-02/README.md

   -H "X-Customer-Id: <any-id>" -d '{"mode":"TIMEOUT","idempotencyKey":"test-2"}'
 ```

-This keeps every path the assessment evaluates ("success, failure, and timeout cases are all handled correctly") genuinely testable, without exposing a developer-facing toggle to real shoppers.

 ## Product images

-Sellers upload a photo file directly from their computer via the "Manage products" form, and it's stored as actual binary data in the database — not on disk, and not as a pasted URL.
-The flow:
+Sellers upload a photo from their computer through "Manage products," and it's stored as actual binary data in MySQL — not on disk, not a pasted URL.
+Flow:

-1. The browser sends the product's text fields plus the image file together as one `multipart/form-data` request to `POST /products` (create) or `PUT /products/:id` (update).
+1. Browser sends the product's text fields + image file together as `multipart/form-data` to `POST /products` or `PUT /products/:id`.
-2. The backend (`multer`, in-memory — never touches disk) validates it's a JPEG/PNG/WEBP/GIF under 5MB, then writes the raw bytes into the `products.image_data` column (`LONGBLOB`) alongside its MIME type.
+2. Backend (`multer`, kept in memory, never touches disk) checks it's a JPEG/PNG/WEBP/GIF under 5MB, then saves the raw bytes into `products.image_data` (`LONGBLOB`) along with its MIME type.
-3. Product listing/detail responses never include the raw bytes (that would bloat every page load) — they include a computed `image_url` field like `/products/7/image` only when an image exists.
-That route is a dedicated endpoint that reads the blob back out and serves it with the correct `Content-Type`.
+3. Listing/detail responses don't include the raw bytes directly — they get a computed `image_url` like `/products/7/image` when an image exists, and that route serves the blob back with the right `Content-Type`.

-Every place an image appears (Browse, Product Details, Cart, Manage Products) renders it through a shared `ProductImage` component that falls back to a placeholder icon if there's no photo or it fails to load — so a missing image never breaks the layout.
-Because storage lives entirely in MySQL, there's no disk-persistence caveat to worry about on redeploy — the image travels with the rest of your data.
+Every screen that shows an image (Browse, Product Details, Cart, Manage Products) uses one shared `ProductImage` component that falls back to a placeholder if there's no photo, so nothing breaks visually if an image is missing.
+Since it's all stored in MySQL, there's nothing to lose on redeploy — images travel with the rest of the data.

 ## Setup